-Upon request by the student, John Patrick University of Health and Applied Sciences will prepare and forward an official transcript of the student's record.
-All requests must include the student's full name, a statement requesting a transcript be issued and the address to which the student would like the transcript sent.
+Upon written request by the student through submitting a Official Transcript Request Form, John Patrick University of Health and Applied Sciences will prepare and forward a transcript of the student's record.
+All requests must include the student's full name, a statement requesting a transcript be issued, the address to which the student would like the transcript sent, and a release signature.
 Official transcripts will only be released if the student is in good standing with the academic office.
-An official transcript request form is available at www.jpu.edu.
-Students receive 2 free copies upon graduation.
-All additional copies requested are \$10.00 per copy.
+The fee to request official transcripts is \$10.00 per transcript.
+Official transcripts are sent within two weeks of the date the request was received.